zuperman79/WpfUndoAndImmutableModels/README.md

 The undo functionality is implemented also in view models that do not have a backing immutable model (like the MainViewModel) and keeps track of property changes.
 Each undoable property change needs to be stated, see the `Dictionary<string, Action<object>> undoableActions`.
 One of the properties of the main view model where undo is implemented is the list of persons: `ImmutableList<PresonViewModel> Persons`.
 Using an immutable list is an elegant way of keeping track of collection changes that eliminates all the messy code associated with implementing a handler for the `OnCollectionChanged` event.

-## Contributing

-Just make pull request.
-You are in!